pasta-auto/CARLA-PASTA/README.md

 ## Add PASTA-CARLA to CARLA 0.9.11
 1. Inside the extracted CARLA_0.9.11 there is a folder WindowsNoEditor
-1. Place the carla-can-device-co-sim folder inside the WindowsNoEditor folder to look like the following image:
+1. Place the CARLA-PASTA folder inside the WindowsNoEditor folder to look like the following image:

  ![FolderLocation](FolderLocation.png)